sleepymustache/basic/README.md

 	\Sleepy\Hook::doAction(
 		'record_saved',
-		'\Example\send_email'
+		'\Module\Example\send_email'
 	);

 *Hook filters* are similar to *hook actions* but pass data as parameters to the functions that get assigned to the hook.
 After manipulating this data you must return the edited data back to the program.

-	namespace Example;
+	namespace Module\Example;

 	// add a hook filter
 	$content = \Sleepy\Hook::addFilter('update_content', $_POST['content']);